Watery Reflection— How To Motion Project

 Audio added in Final Cut Pro X from the sound library.
 Recompressed in QT7Pro to fit YT’s requirement of under 8000kbits/sec (and it looks much worse than the original!)

 Font used in the demo video is Sunnydale, a font I created 30 years ago.
-In this download project, the font has been changed to Proxima Nova and the water character has been changed to Apple Symbols — everything should be compatible everybody’s setup.
+In this download project, the font has been changed to Proxima Nova and the water character has been changed to Apple Symbols — everything should be compatible with everybody’s setup.

 Requires Motion 5.3.2 (may only require 5.3.0+)